onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 universal colonizer of hearts & minds
 The grandest colonizational endeavor - no brain shall remain unpenetrated with the best explanations and argumentation

+This is the End Game folks - the end of history and the beginning of unity

+Time to move from the century of the self to collective infinity

 The greatest open conspiracy
 The best way to predict the future is to co-create it

+when everything is open and shared & reused
+- every problem has to be solved only once - MxN vs M+N
+- a lot more eyes on the problems

 The window of transcendence will not be open for long Bitcoin
 Satoshi opened it with his digital rock but it is just a toy - roleplay with a rock on a leash "come on boy"
     > "you can regulate your country out of bitcoin but you can't regulate bitcoin out of your country." - [Andreas Antonopoulos](https://youtu.be/2tqo7PX5Pyc?t=438)
+    And please don’t use a poison where I die alone at home like a dog - make it public - make a spectacle out of it - i beg you
+    Or better yet - don’t do it!
+In fact **you should want me - or at least the development of this system - in your country for national security** the cat is out of the bag - this is inevitable - it's too good even in its partial forms which would help companies crush their KPIs - collective intelligence is the biggest game there is
+    You can't stop this because this system is superior in every way and it shall eventually be obvious to anyone - it's just a matter of time. in order to stop it you'd have to immediately scrub the book and this film from the internet in a permanent way and not let any of these seeds take hold anywhere - forever.
+Resistance is futile - if you can't beat it - join it.
+    I have 2 goals: change the world for the better, and not to get killed, and since the first is inevitable - why would anyone bother to hinder me from the 2nd one?

 Welcome to the era of rules without rulers a rules based order is an actual possibility for the first time in human history
     Immutability and authenticity through cryptography and decentralization through game theory and incentives